Abbreviations, Terms, and Definitions of Surrogate Motherhood

 Main Surrogacy Acronyms

-The following surrogacy acronyms are comprised of terms directly related to the surrogate motherhood.
-There are many other definition of surrogacy acronyms that are used on message boards and in blogs, but this first list goes over the industry specific ones.
+The following surrogacy acronyms are terms directly related to surrogacy.
+There are many other acronyms that are used on message boards and in blogs, but this first list goes over the common industry specific ones.

 SM